Interested in our Church? Want to Become Catholic?

 Who may participate?

-Any adult or teenager over 14 years of age whi is interested in learning more abut the Catholic Church and its teachings may participate in teh RCIA.
+Any adult or teenager over 14 years of age who is interested in learning more about the Catholic Church and its teachings may participate in the RCIA.
 An enquirer is not asked to commit to becoming Catholic, merely to be honest and open about finding out more.
 Participants are expected to embrace a Christian lifestyle as formation in the faith continues.
-In time, a decision is made both by the Church and th individual whether or not to become Catholic.
+In time, a decision is made both by the Church and the individual whether or not to become Catholic.

 What is involved?

 Formation within the RCIA typically extends a number of months at least.
 This ensures a properly-informed decision about becoming a Catholic.
-An individual's journey typically begins in the fall and cluminates at Easter.
-Thrughout the RCIA process one prayerfully attends the Sunday Mass, makes some daily commitment of time and prayer, attends weekly informational sessions most Tuesday evenings, and goes to other occasional special events.
+An individual's journey typically begins in the fall and culminates at Easter.
+Throughout the RCIA process one prayerfully attends the Sunday Mass, makes some daily commitment of time and prayer, attends weekly informational sessions most Tuesday evenings, and goes to other occasional special events.

 If the enquirer decides to become a Catholic, certain special moments of prayer are especially emphasized: a Rite of Welcome, a Rite of Election, and the Celebration of Christian Initiation (conferring Baptism if needed, and Confirmation and Eucharist).

-For more information or to begin the RCIA process, please contact us here and tell us your name, address, e-mail address and daytime phone number so we may correspond with you.
+For more information or to begin the RCIA process, please contact us here and tell us your name, address, email address, and daytime phone number so we may correspond with you.
 It is important to let us know if you are single, widowed, divorced or currently in your first, second or other marriage.
-We will also need to know your level of exposure to the Church - are you baptised but nonpracticing, baptized as Christian but not Catholic, and or unbaptized (as never been baptized).
+We will also need to know your level of exposure to the Church - are you baptized but non-practicing? baptized as Christian but not Catholic? never been baptized?